jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

     - enforce security policy throughout the network
     - use identities to perform access control
   - NAC can be implemented with a preadmission or postadmission philosophy:
-    - **preadmission philosohpy**: requires a system to meet all current security requirements (such as patch application and malware scanner updates) before it is allowed to communicate with the network
+    - **preadmission philosophy**: requires a system to meet all current security requirements (such as patch application and malware scanner updates) before it is allowed to communicate with the network
     - **postadmission philosophy**: allows and denies access based on user activity, which is based on a predefined authorization matrix
   - Agent-based NAC:
     - installed on each management system, checks config files regularly, and can quarantine for non-compliance